KospY/BasSDK/Components/Guides/Levels/CreatingLevels.md

 # Creating Custom Levels

 This guide will show how to create your own custom level.
-This guide will show both the neccesities of components needed, as well as components you are able to use to enhance your levels.
+This guide will show both the necessities of components needed, as well as components you are able to use to enhance your levels.

 ## Starting Out